-Individuals, trusts, estates, Pensions and Profit Sharing Plans, Charitable Organizations, Non-profits and other business entities.
+Individuals, high net worth individuals, trusts, estates, pensions and profit-sharing plans, charitable organizations, non-profits, and other business entities.

 There is no account minimum for any of PCA's services.

 Item 8.
 Methods of Analysis, Investment Strategies, and Risk of Loss